 - Prasat Pram ("the five towers") — five towers in a line, overtaken by the roots of fig trees in a style reminiscent of Ta Prohm

-- Prasat Bram — a group of partially collapsed towers with interesting sculpted pediments
+- Prasat Bram — a set of partially collapsed towers with interesting sculpted pediments

-- The Grand Baray of Koh Ker — a royal reservoir measuring 1,200 meters by 550 meters, now partially dried up but visible from the road
+- The Great Baray of Koh Ker — a royal reservoir measuring 1,200 meters by 550 meters, now partially drained but visible from the road

 Practical Information